 According to the American Chemistry Council,3 resin sales to injection molders in the USA and Canada were down 9.9% in September 2018, compared with the year before.

-According to the Manufacturing Institute,4 the U.S labor shortage is making it hard for manufacturers to attract and retain quality workers in injection molding applications.
-To competitively operate in the industry, manufacturing companies must find ways around the skills gap by implementing solutions such as work benefits, ergonomic improvements and robotics.
+According to the Manufacturing Institute,4 the U.S labor shortage is making it hard for manufacturers to attract and retain quality workers in polymer injection molding applications.
+To competitively operate in the industry, manufacturing companies must find ways around the skills gap by implementing solutions such as work benefits, ergonomic improvements, and robotics.

 1Injection Molded Plastics Market Size, Global Industry Report, 2019–2025, March 2019 by Grand View Research